rehanvdm/serverless-website-analytics/README.md

 For a full list of options see the [API.md](https://github.com/rehanvdm/serverless-website-analytics/blob/main/docs/API.md#api-reference-) docs.

 You can see an example implementation of the demo site [here](https://github.com/rehanvdm/serverless-website-analytics-test)

+#### Certificate Requirements
+When specifying a domain, the certificate must be in `us-east-1` but your stack can be in ANY region.
+This is because CloudFront requires the certificate to be in `us-east-1`.

+You have one of two choices:
+  - Create the certificate in `us-east-1` manually (Click Ops) and import it from the Cert ARN as in the [demo example](https://github.com/rehanvdm/serverless-website-analytics-test/blob/main/lib/app.ts#L16).
+  - Create a `us-east-1` stack that your main stack (that contains this construct) depends.
+This main stack can be in any region.
+    Create the Certificate in the `us-east-1` stack and export the cert ARN.
+Then import the cert ARN in your main stack.
+    Ensure that you have the [crossRegionReferences](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Stack.html#crossregionreferences) flag set on both stacks so that the CDK can export and import the Cert ARN via SSM.
+This is necessary because CloudFormation can not export and import values across regions.
+Alternatively you can DIY it, here is a blog from [AWS](https://aws.amazon.com/blogs/infrastructure-and-automation/read-parameters-across-aws-regions-with-aws-cloudformation-custom-resources/) and a quick example from [SO](https://stackoverflow.com/questions/59774627/cloudformation-cross-region-reference).

 ### Client side setup